 - Pay CMA program entrance fee

 After the procedural requirements are met, you will have to fulfill the educational requirements.
-Here are the CMA educational requirements:
+Hence, here are the CMA educational requirements:

 - Bachelor’s Degree in any discipline from an accredited post-secondary educational institute.
 Please see if your university belongs to the list of accredited universities.
-If your university is not on the accredited list, you need to get your degree evaluated from an independent evaluation agency OR
+Unfortunately, if your university is not on the accredited list, you need to get your degree evaluated from an independent evaluation agency OR

 - You may also take the exam before you complete your degree, provided you are registered for at least 6 credits per semester during the academic year OR